maikka39/Personal-Website/content/posts/adventofctf/challenge_23.md

 If we click on it, a tab with the messages sent on the websocket will open.
 We can see some numbers here, these are just heartbeat packets to keep the connection alive.
 Now, let's send a new message and have a look at what it actually sends/receives.

-After we send the message, we see the following entry being added to the websocket message list.
+After sending the message, the following entries are added to the websocket message list.

 ```js
 ⬆42["chat message", {message: "Hi"}]
 ⬇42["chat message", {message: "Hi"}]
 ```

-We can see this message contains two parts; the event name and the message itself.
+We can see the message contains two parts; the event name and the message itself.
 We also only see a message variable, while in the javascript code we also saw it looked for a `"command"`.
 Let's try to manually add it to the message.

 ### Manually sending a message